Northside Mission Ministry

 - Saturdays, 10 a.m.-Noon

-Beginning November 30, 2021, we are open for inside shopping.
+We are open for inside shopping.
 Clients receive a number in the the order they arrive, and five clients at a time will be invited to shop in the pantry.
-Masks are required to visit or work at the food pantry.
+Masks are required during a pantry shift for volunteers and clients.

 Check out this profile of Northside Mission Ministries in Responsive Congregations, a publication of the Project on Religion and Urban Culture 2.0, a joint initiative of the Polis Center and IU School of Liberal Arts.
 You'll see how the Holy Spirit has moved within our congregation to shape this vital ministry "To create transformational change in the place that Second Church has called home for nearly two centuries, among people who—members or not—belong to its community."